King's Canadian Hussars: King's Canadian Hussars

-Early History
+Early history

 The King's Canadian Hussars were first authorized on 12 June 1874.
+After expansion to squadron strength in 1897, a number of soldiers of the regiment volunteered for the Boer War two years later.
+Major Harold Lithrop Borden, son of Minister of Militia Frederick William Borden, commanded the squadron and accepted a reduction in rank to lieutenant in order to serve overseas with the Second Canadian Contingent.
+He was killed in action with the Canadian Mounted Rifles on 16 July 1900.

 On 1 December 1903, the Hussars were organized as a full regiment.

-They were reorganized on 1 April 1904, as the 14th King's Canadian Hussars.
+They were reorganized on 1 April 1904 as the 14th King's Canadian Hussars.

-The First World War
+First World War

-On 7 November 1914, the 6th Regiment, Canadian Mounted Rifles was authorized and on 17 July 1915, the regiment embarked for the United Kingdom.
-On 24 October 1915, the 6th Regiment, CMR disembarked in France where it continued to train until early 1916.
-On 2 January 1916, the Canadian Mounted Rifles regiments were converted to infantry and the personnel from the 6th CMR were absorbed by the 4th Battalion, Canadian Mounted Rifles and 5th Battalion, Canadian Mounted Rifles of the 8th Canadian Infantry Brigade, 3rd Canadian Division.
-On 18 February 1918, the 6th Regiment, CMR was disbanded.
+On 7 November 1914, the 6th Regiment, Canadian Mounted Rifles was authorized, and on 17 July 1915, the regiment embarked for the United Kingdom.
+On 24 October 1915, the 6th Regiment, CMR, disembarked in France where it continued to train until early 1916.
+On 2 January 1916, the Canadian Mounted Rifles regiments were converted to infantry and the personnel from the 6th CMR were absorbed by the 4th Battalion, Canadian Mounted Rifles, and 5th Battalion, Canadian Mounted Rifles, of the 8th Canadian Infantry Brigade, 3rd Canadian Division.
+On 18 February 1918, the 6th Regiment, CMR, was disbanded.

-1920s-1930s
+1920s–1930s

-On 15 March 1920, as a result of the Post-WWI Canadian Militia Reforms following the Otter Commission, the 14th King's Canadian Hussars were Redesignated as The King's (Nova Scotia) Mounted Rifles.
+On 15 March 1920, as a result of the post-war Canadian Militia reforms following the Otter Commission, the 14th King's Canadian Hussars were redesignated as The King's (Nova Scotia) Mounted Rifles.

-On 1 December 1925, they were again Redesignated as the King's Canadian Hussars.
+On 1 December 1925, they were again redesignated as the King's Canadian Hussars.

-On 1 December 1936, as part of the 1936 Canadian Militia Reorganization, the King's Canadian Hussars were Amalgamated with "C" Company of The Colchester and Hants Regiment and "B" Company of the 6th Machine Gun Battalion, CMGC and Redesignated as the King's Canadian Hussars (Armoured Car).
+On 1 December 1936, as part of the 1936 Canadian Militia reorganization, the King's Canadian Hussars were amalgamated with "C" Company of The Colchester and Hants Regiment and "B" Company of the 6th Machine Gun Battalion, CMGC, and redesignated as the King's Canadian Hussars (Armoured Car).

-On 15 August 1939, the King's Canadian Hussars were converted from Light Armour to Artillery and became the 87th Field Battery, RCA and the 88th Field Battery, RCA respectively.
+On 15 August 1939, the King's Canadian Hussars were converted from light armour to artillery and became the 87th Field Battery, RCA and the 88th Field Battery, RCA respectively.